bennybp/BPModule/dox/cache.md

   will be checkpointed
 - CheckpointGlobal: When a user calls `Checkpoint.checkpoint_global()` the data will be checkpointed
-- DistributeGlobally: Data with this policy is made available to whatever process wants it
+- DistributeGlobally: Data with this policy is registered with the root process and made available to any process that wants it (will require MPI calls if the data is not local to the asking process)

-Policies are bit flags, what this means is you can set many policies at once by using bit-wise or `|` .
+\note Policies are bit flags, what this means is you can set many policies at once by using bit-wise or `|` .
 To see if a policy is set you use bit-wise and `&`.
 Bit-wise operators are the same in Python and C++.

 Checkpointing the Cache
 -----------------------